AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 After you accept their connection request, it is time to explore the overlapping audiences between you and your collaborator.
 The advertiser will set up a project for a campaign and run extensive overlap reports between their audiences and yours, based on their desired objectives - prospecting, suppression, and more.

-Once the advertiser discovered the ideal audiences to target for a campaign, they will share these with you and you can activate them and thereby kick off the campaign.
+Once the advertiser discovers the ideal audiences to target for a campaign and shares these with you, you can activate them and thereby kick off the campaign.

 The final step in the collaboration loop is measurement.
-You will want to know how your campaigns did, so the final step is to upload extensive measurement data like ad logs and then run the reports provided in the program to understand how the audiences performed.
+To know how your campaigns did, as a final step, upload extensive measurement data like ad logs and then run the reports provided in the program to understand how the audiences performed.

 ## Next steps